Paban-1/BackEndProject/info.md

 # ✨When use app.use ?

 When we used middleware (next), then we use app.use, and the app is a express powered.

+# ✨What is higher oder function ?

+Those function who can accept function as paramiter and also return also called Higher order function.

+# npm i mongoose-aggregate-paginate-v2

+This package allow you to write aggerigation query

+# What is Aggergation pipeline ?

+# What is bcrypt.js Do ?

+It's an laibary that help to hash your password make password incrypt and dcrypt,
+This is based token.

+# What is JWT (Json web token) ?

+This is based on tokens. it's a laibary as well. if anyone have this token JWT will send data to them.